-Cushing disease, which is hypercortisolism caused by an adrenocorticotropic hormone (ACTH)-secreting pituitary adenoma, is the most common cause of Cushing syndrome, and is responsible for 70% to 80% of cases.
+Exogenous corticosteroid exposure is the most common cause of Cushing syndrome.
+Cushing disease, which is hypercortisolism caused by an adrenocorticotropic hormone (ACTH)-secreting pituitary adenoma, is the most common cause of endogenous Cushing syndrome, and is responsible for 70% to 80% of cases.

 It may be difficult to distinguish patients with mild Cushing syndrome from those with the metabolic syndrome (central obesity with insulin resistance, and hypertension).
 Features more specific to Cushing syndrome include proximal muscle weakness, supraclavicular fat pads, facial plethora, violaceous striae, easy bruising, and premature osteoporosis.

-After exclusion of exogenous corticosteroid use, patients with suspected Cushing syndrome should be tested for hypercortisolism with 1 of 4 high-sensitivity tests (late-night salivary cortisol; 1 mg overnight low-dose dexamethasone suppression testing, 24-hour urinary free cortisol; or 48-hour 2 mg dexamethasone suppression testing).
+After excluding exogenous corticosteroid use, patients with suspected Cushing syndrome should be tested for hypercortisolism with one of three high-sensitivity tests (late-night salivary cortisol, 1 mg overnight low-dose dexamethasone suppression testing, or 24-hour urinary free cortisol).

-At least 1 additional test should be used to confirm hypercortisolism in patients with a positive initial screening test.
+At least one additional test should be performed to confirm hypercortisolism in patients with a positive initial screening test.

 Once endogenous hypercortisolism is confirmed, plasma ACTH should be measured.
 If ACTH is suppressed, diagnostic testing should focus on the adrenal glands.
 If ACTH is not suppressed, pituitary or ectopic disease should be sought.